Guides

 Queer Spectrum Film Festival at the Irish Film Institute

-The Queer Spectrum Film Festival – Ireland's first film festival dedicated to the stories of LGBTQ+ people of colour and immigrants – is back in the Irish Film Institute (IFI) for the second year in a row.
-Organisers Queer Asian Pride Ireland are joining in the festival's wider celebration of the Marriage Referendum by considering how the milestone inspired queer immigrants from around the world to settle down in Ireland.
+The Queer Spectrum Film Festival – Ireland's first film festival dedicated to the stories of LGBTQ+ people of colour and immigrants – is back in the Irish Film Institute (IFI) for the third year in a row.
+Organisers Queer Asian Pride Ireland are collaborating with Queer East festival for this year's theme: “Tender Migrations: Queer Journeys Through Desire, Transition, and Healing.”

 Queer History of Dublin with Vintage Tea Trips